luau-lang/luau/rfcs/generalized-iteration.md

 To have a single, unified, iteration scheme over tables regardless of whether they are arrays or dictionaries, we establish the following semantics:

 - First, the traversal goes over numeric keys in range `1..k` up until reaching the first `k` such that `t[k] == nil`
-- Then, the traversal goes over the remaining keys, numeric and otherwise, in unspecified order.
+- Then, the traversal goes over the remaining keys (with non-nil values), numeric and otherwise, in unspecified order.

 For arrays with gaps, this iterates until the first gap in order, and the remaining order is not specified.